United States Army Ordnance Munitions and Electronic Maintenance School: History

 The school trained members of the United States Army, United States Marine Corps, the Federal Bureau of Investigation and other law enforcement agencies.
-The military of allied countries included West Germany, the United Kingdom, Italy, Saudi Arabia, United Arab Emirates (UAE) and Jordan.
+The military of allied countries included West Germany, the United Kingdom, Italy, Saudi Arabia, United Arab Emirates (UAE), Jordan, Greece, Spain and Turkey.

 The School Brigade administratively operated MMCS with subordinate companies for staff, faculty and students.
 In 1994, the School Brigade disbanded and was replaced by the reformed 59th Ordnance Brigade.
 As the U.S. Army retired their major missile systems, OMMCS dropped the related training and was renamed to the Ordnance Munitions and Electronic Maintenance School (OMEMS) in 2002.
 As part of the Base Realignment and Closure (BRAC) process the U.S. Army Ordnance Center and School was moved from Aberdeen Proving Ground, Maryland to Fort Lee, Virginia in 2009.
 Under BRAC, OMEMS moved to Fort Lee in 2011 and was merged into the Ordnance School under the 59th Ordnance Brigade.